Thomas Brodrick (1654–1730): Life

 Brodrick was the eldest son of Sir St John Brodrick of Ballyannan, Midleton, County Cork and his wife Alice Clayton, daughter of Laurence Clayton of Mallow, County Cork and his wife Alice Brady daughter of Luke Brady, of Tuamgraney, co.
 Clare.
 He was admitted at Trinity Hall, Cambridge and also at Middle Temple in 1670.
 He received an LLB in 1677.
 He inherited lands at Wandsworth in 1680, and received a settlement of some of the family's Irish lands upon marrying.

 Brodrick sat in the Irish House of Commons for Midleton from 1692 to 1693, for County Cork from 1695 to 1699 and again from 1703 to 1713, and for Midleton again from 1715 to 1727.
 He was appointed to the Irish Privy Council in 1695, removed by the Tory administration in 1711 but reappointed in 1714.

 Brodrick lived more in England than Ireland in his adult years.
 He had contacts with Whig politicians in England and was appointed Comptroller of the Salt in 1706, and joint comptroller of army accounts from 1708 to 1711.
 He was elected as Member of Parliament for Stockbridge at the 1713 general election and again at the 1715 general election.

+Brodrick was chosen to chair a Committee of Secrecy established during the aftermath of the South Sea Bubble, with the aim of investigating those responsible for the affair.
+During his time as chairman, his nephew, St. John Brodrick, described him as "the only man that either can or will set matters in a true light".

 At the 1722 general election, he was elected as MP for Guildford.
 He did not stand in the 1727 general election.

 Dean Jonathan Swift referred to him in connection with his political activities at least twice in his writings.